-Similarly, calculation of the confidence interval for the entire matrix (33) is essentially the same as that of the p-value, but of course it is divided in half to account for each tail, and the root of the critical values is taken, rather than the product.
-Otherwise, the calculations are identical to obtain the critical alphas for these 'simultaneous confidence intervals.'
+The calculation of confidence intervals for the entire matrix is essentially the same as the calculation of the p-value in (32), but of course the critical value is divided in half to account for each tail, and the root of one minus this critical value is calculated, rather than the product of one minus all the p-values.
+Otherwise, the calculations are identical, and (33) provides the critical alphas for these 'simultaneous confidence intervals.'